 Next, I trapped a momma cat, who was very wild, and returned her outside after being spayed.
 I trapped four of her five kittens (one got away never to return), and gave them “temporary” foster names–Six Toes (yes, she had six toes), Fluff, Red, and Fussbudget.
 They required lots of time to socialize and tame them and I became very attached to them.
 I tried to adopt them out or have a rescue or vet clinic take them, but three of them were too skittish to be handled by anyone but me.
 I decided to also keep the only tame one, darling Six Toes.
 So, now I had seven cats and I was an official foster failure.

-In 2005, I moved to Hawaii.
-That was quite an ordeal, especially with pets.
+Hawaii became my home, and that move was quite an ordeal, especially with pets.
 Six Toes, Hanalei, Fluff and my dog Sierra went to Hawaii with me.

-In Hawaii, there are far too many homeless dogs and cats.
+In Hawaii, there are many homeless dogs and cats.
 I became a cat colony feeder for a non-profit called Hui Pono Holoholona (which means doing right by animals in Hawaiian).
 They focused on TNRM–Trap, Neuter (and spay), Return, Manage (feed and care for the cat colony).
 I started bringing home abandoned kittens and some adult cats.
 I tamed, fostered, adopted them out, and assisted at the surgery clinics.
 Cried tears of sadness and happiness.

 In almost every case, the kittens would be sickly, anemic, full of fleas and starving.
 With the assistance of my personal homeopath, I treated and healed most of them with natural products, bringing them to good health.
 Cats came and went.